Gio0300/app-insights-enrichment/README.md

-# Making Application Insights even more insightful with telemetry enrichment
+# Making Azure Monitor even more insightful with telemetry enrichment
-Application Insights offers a tremendous amount of observability with minimal configuration.
-The library of SDKs and collection agents truly do a wonderful job straight out of the box.
+Azure Monitor offers a tremendous amount of observability with minimal configuration.
+The Azure Monitor Agent and Application Insights SDKs truly do a wonderful job straight out of the box.
 However, they cannot account for every possible scenario.
 Some times we need more context-specific information for a crucial insight.
 This is where telemetry enrichment comes into play.
 In this article we will explore a real world scenario where we used telemetry enrichment to provide that necessary insight.

 Let me provide some context before we go further.
-Our application is a single page web app supported by a BFF, both of which are instrumented with the Application Insights SDK for their respective platform.
+Our application is a single page web app supported by a BFF (backend for frontend), both of which are instrumented with the Application Insights SDK for their respective platform.

 Application Insights has built-in dashboards that provide various perspectives on the health of our app, we will be focusing on the failures dashboard.
 The failures dashboard is organized around two major perspectives, server side failures and client side failures.

 ## Here's our dilemma
-The server side telemetry is painting a mostly unremarkable picture, there are some exceptions but nothing is raising red flags.
+The server side telemetry is painting a mostly unremarkable picture, there are some exceptions but nothing too concerning.
 The client side is a different story.
 A very large number of request are shown as failures with a result* code of 0 (zero).
 Wait a tick... result code 0?
 We were expecting to see HTTP 400 and 500 codes.
 What does result code 0 mean?

-> \* In Application Insights you will find a field called Re**sult** Code instead of Res**ponse** Code.
-This is because Application Insights tracks more than just HTTP dependencies, so you may see non-HTTP codes in the logs if your application has other types of dependencies.
-In our case we were dealing with HTTP traffic so a code of 0 was not something we were expecting.
+> \* In the Application Insights portal you will find a field called Re**sult** Code instead of Res**ponse** Code.
+This is because Application Insights tracks more than just HTTP dependencies, so you may see non-HTTP codes in the logs.
+In this instance we were dealing with HTTP traffic so a code of 0 was not something we were expecting.

 ## Result code 0
-Most of us are familiar with the common HTTP response status codes.
-200 OK, 301 Redirect, 404 Not-Found, etc... but have you encountered response code 0 (zero).
+Most of us are familiar with the common HTTP response status codes: 200 OK, 301 Redirect, 404 Not-Found, etc. But have you ever encountered response code 0 (zero)?
 In case you haven't, let me explain what it's all about.

 When we think of HTTP response status codes we take it for granted that the server received the request from the client and subsequently, that the response from the server made it back to the client.
 But what happens when the client doesn't hear back from the server in a timely fashion, or perhaps the client aborts a request that is no longer needed?
 We'll refer to these scenarios as fragmented HTTP request and response pairs or 'fragmented pairs' for short.

 ![Normal HTTP Request and Response Pair | Fragmented Pair](screenshots/http_request_response.png)

 ### Fragmented Pairs - Undefined response and aborted requests
 The fragmented pair scenarios can be grouped into two broad categories.
-The first category encompasses circumstances like network partition, back-end service disruption, a busy server, the intern tripped over the power cable, etc...
+The first category encompasses circumstances like network partition, back-end service disruption, a busy server, the intern tripping over the power cable, fun stuff like that.
 In these circumstances the client has no way of knowing if the server was able to send a response, and if so, did the response get lost on the way to the client.
-In other words, the client can't tell the difference between the server crashing (no response was ever sent) and the server responding but the response that was lost due to a network issue.
+In other words, the client can't tell the difference between the server crashing (no response was ever sent) and the server responded but the response was lost due to a network issue.
 From the client's perspective the response is **undefined**.

 There is little the client telemetry agent can do when the response is undefined.
 For the sake of argument let's assume the server was able to respond but the response never arrived at the client due to a network partition.
 Ostensibly, Application Insights could correlate the client's request with the server response **after the fact** because ultimately Application Insights has visibility into both sides.
 Even so, we must consider the response undefined because the response never reached the client.
 At the time of the request the client was left holding the bag.
 The client telemetry agent is forced to record the request as a failure and assign a result code of 0 as a way to signal that the response was undefined.